Aventyret/solarplexus/docs/guide/config.md

 _int|[int]_ - The maximum posts to be shown in the resulting lists.
 An array can be used, with 2 positions declaring the min and max number, e.g [3, 6], letting the editor choose from a range between these.

+### allowScheduling - optional

+_boolean_ - If true the block will have date pickers for Publish at and Unpublish at.
+Defaults to `false`.

 ### prependNewPosts

 _boolean_ - `handpicked` type only.
 If true posts are added to the start of the list, otherwise they are appended at the end.
 Defaults to `false`.